TRANSACTION

 Top ranking by Mergermarket

-As a German boutique agency, IWK Communication Partner is also ranked 7th in Europe and 10th place wordwide.
-In addition, IWK achieved an important position in the Deal Value Ranking for the first time in Germany with 9th place.
+As a German boutique agency, IWK Communication Partner is also ranked 9th in Europe and 12th place wordwide.
 During the reporting period, IWK advised around a dozen private equity and venture capital companies as well as M&A advisors.
 One focus was on supporting small and mid-cap deals.

 Don’t forget any of the target audiences. – To ensure employee commitment in the future, communicating with them clearly and respectfully is essential.
 Employees shouldn’t learn about a change in ownership via third parties (for example by reading about it in the newspaper), but should instead hear it directly from the owner.
 This is especially important if the business has recently endured a period of uncertainty.
 Also important: Getting employee representatives on board and keeping the management – department managers, floor managers and team leaders – up to date, so they can serve as change ambassadors.
 For external communication purposes, it is vital to address business partners such as customers and clients, suppliers, service providers, banks, landlords as well as specialist, business and local media individually.
 The same is true for other stakeholders (such as mayors, local and state governments, promoters and advocates of local business, chambers of trade and commerce, and other local businesses) as well as industry associations.